Leading Trekking and Adventure Agency Since 1997

 • Kathmandu/Lukla/Kathmandu round airfare.

-• All trekking accommodations with Breakfast/Lunch/Dinner at local lodges on twin sharing basis but occasionally in the common dormitory (esp. during peak tourist seasons).
+• All trekking accommodations with Breakfast/Lunch/Dinner at local lodges or tents on twin sharing basis.

 • Four seasonal sleeping bags and duffel bags (to be returned after trip completion),

-• Permits for Everest National Park & climbing permit.
+• Permits for Everest National Park & Khumbu Pasang Lhamu Rural Municipality Entrance Fee.

 • Farewell Dinner at Nepali Authentic Restaurant.